-Most of my current research centers on the maternal – whether you think of it as relating to the mother, or father, or the parental instinct in any person.
+More generally, my current interest centers on the maternal – whether you think of it as relating to the mother, or father, or the parental instinct in any person.
 The focus is on our inner desire to nurture, comfort, and supply peace to another.

 Project: Women Songwriters of Tin Pan Alley.

 I am researching and analyzing the American popular songs written by women during the period of about 1895 to 1955.
-I have identified almost two hundred women who made major contributions to the Great American Songbook, who between them wrote thousands of songs.
+I have identified over four hundred women who made major contributions to the Great American Songbook, who between them wrote thousands of songs.

 Project: Sad Clown and Torch Singer: Symbols of the Maternal in Classic Hollywood Movies.